MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 1. Right-click the **Windows PowerShell** icon on the taskbar or activate its context menu, and then open the **Windows PowerShell ISE** application as **Administrator**.

-### Task 2: Customize the ISE's appearance to use a single-pane view, hide the Command pane, and adjust the font size
+### Task 2: Customize the appearance of the ISE to use the single-pane view, hide the Command pane, and adjust the font size

 1. Configure the ISE to use the single-pane view and display the console pane.
 2. Hide the **Command** pane.